The Heisenberg category of a category

 for each $a \in \basecat$ and $\ho \in \ZZ$.
 Thus the objects of $\Hom_{\hcatadd*\basecat}(\ho,\,\ho*)$ are direct sums of finite strings generated by the symbols $\PP_a$ and $\QQ_a$ with $a \in \basecat$, such that the difference of the number of $\PP$'s and the number of $\QQ$'s in each summand is $\ho*-\ho$.
-The identity 1-morphism of any $\ho \in \ZZ$ is denoted by $\hunit$.
+The identity $1$-morphism of any $\ho \in \ZZ$ is denoted by $\hunit$.

-Strictly speaking, one should distinguish between 1-morphisms with different sources in the notation, i.e.~write $\PP_a\hunit_{\ho}$ and $\hunit_{\ho}\QQ_a$.
+Strictly speaking, one should distinguish between $1$-morphisms with different sources in the notation, i.e.~write $\PP_a\hunit_{\ho}$ and $\hunit_{\ho}\QQ_a$.
 However, we will have $\Hom_{\hcatadd*\basecat}(\ho,\,\ho*) = \Hom_{\hcatadd*\basecat}(\ho+i,\,\ho*+i)$ for each integer $i$, and do not distinguish these in our notation.

-The 2-morphisms between a pair of 1-morphisms form a $\kk$-vector space.
-These vector spaces are freely generated by a number of generators listed below, subject to the axioms of a strict 2-category as well as certain relations which we detail in the next subsection.
-We usually represent these 2-morphisms as planar diagrams.
-This requires certain sign rules, see Remark~\ref{rem:2-morphism-interchange-additive} below.
-When we do so, the diagrams are read bottom to top, i.e.~the source of a given 2-morphism lies on the lower boundary, while the target lies on the upper boundary.
+The $2$-morphism s between a pair of $1$-morphisms form a $\kk$-vector space.
+These vector spaces are freely generated by a number of generators listed below, subject to the axioms of a strict $2$-category as well as certain relations which we detail in the next subsection.
+We usually represent these $2$-morphisms as planar diagrams.
+This requires certain sign rules, see Remark~\ref{rem:$2$-morphism-interchange-additive} below.
+The diagrams are read bottom to top, i.e.~the source of a given $2$-morphism lies on the lower boundary, while the target lies on the upper boundary.

-The 2-morphism spaces are generated by three types of symbols.
+The $2$-morphism spaces are generated by three types of symbols.
 Firstly, for every $\alpha \in \Hom_\basecat(a,b)$ there are arrows

-These 2-morphisms are homogeneous of degree $|\alpha|$.
+These $2$-morphisms are homogeneous of degree $|\alpha|$.
 The remaining generators listed below are all of degree $0$.
 By convention a strand without a dot is the same as one marked with the identity morphism.
-Any such unmarked strand is an identity 2-morphism in $\hcatadd*\basecat$.
-The identity 2-morphisms of the identity 1-morphism $\hunit$ are denoted by blank space.
+Any such unmarked strand is an identity $2$-morphism in $\hcatadd*\basecat$.
+The identity $2$-morphisms of the identity $1$-morphism $\hunit$ are denoted by blank space.